 Clarifying the spiritual self may also help patients learn more about the power of perceiving events in a positive manner regardless of their consequences.
 Spirituality does not necessarily focus on one of the three main religions in the world– Christianity, Judaism and Islam.
 Instead, it is considered to be independent of mainstream affiliations and tends to embrace beliefs and philosophies associated with Taoism, Buddhism and yoga meditation.
 Spiritual counseling may also incorporate art therapy or music therapy, depending on what type of therapy a patient is interested in and what feels most comfortable for them during treatment and recovery.

 Following detoxification and the completion of an individualized recovery program, women at FHE are fully in touch with thoughts and feelings they may have previously been afraid to face.
 With the acceptance of memories and emotions that were once too painful to process comes a new, energizing desire to experience something deeper, something richer and more profound than just day to day existence.
-With the encouragement provided by our spiritual counselors at Florida House Experience, patients are better equipped to face life as a sober and healthy human being.
+With the encouragement provided by our spiritual counselors at FHE Health, patients are better equipped to face life as a sober and healthy human being.

 Women with Dual Diagnosis